 As hackers work with each other to strengthen their attacks, so are the specialists around the globe.

-One thing about AI system is that developers could improve and install new algorithm and data to fight back against potential cyber threats.
+One thing about Artificial Intelligence Technology system is that developers could improve and install new algorithm and data to fight back against potential cyber threats.
 Cybersecurity experts have been making AI identify its environment well enough in order to stop predefined purposes.
 They are also working with the government to come up with laws that would defuse the danger.

 If experts are successful in strengthening AI cybersecurity, the intellectual machines will be good at distinguishing anomalies and patterns, making them excellent devices at detecting different cyber threats.